Close Alert Banner

 Left: That Place on Queen | Right: Palmer Park by thisisafeefa

-When life starts to feel a little “fa la la la la la la la” again, that means it’s time to plan a trip to Port Perry.
-Although the fan favourite Gilmore Girls wasn’t filmed in Durham Region, it may as well have been.
-Stepping into historic downtown Port Perry will transport you to Stars Hallow.
+When life starts to feel a little “la la la la la la”, there's only two things you can do.
+Turn on the TV to binge watch Gilmore Girls, or start the car and head to Port Perry to experience a Gilmore Girls inspired day for yourself.
+We recommend doing both, really.
+Although the fan favourite Gilmore Girls wasn’t filmed in Durham Region, you'll quickly find that stepping into historic downtown Port Perry will transport you to Stars Hollow.
 The only thing missing?
 Lorelai and Rory.

-Although Michel won’t be there to greet you at the front desk, you can expect the same quality and love that Lorelai and Sookie have from the staff at The Piano Inn & Cafe—located in the heart of downtown Port Perry.
-Experience a cozy overnight stay in one of their beautiful rooms and wake up to enjoy a delicious meal in their café.
+Although Michel won’t be there to greet you at the front desk, you can expect the same quality and love that Lorelai and Sookie have from the staff at The Piano Café and George Stanley Inn—located in the heart of downtown Port Perry.
+The George Stanley Inn, guests can experience a cozy overnight stay in one of their beautiful rooms and wake up to enjoy a delicious meal at The Piano Café.
+You may even recognize this iconic spot from many of your favourite movies and TV shows!

-Although Port Perry’s version of Luke’s isn’t a sit-down diner with endless pots of coffee ready to fulfil your black coffee order, there are plenty of options for you to fuel up on.
-If you're anything like Lorelai or Rory, there’s never enough coffee.
-Start with a cup of black coffee at That Place on Queen and then head to Nexus Coffee Co. for your next one.
-If a full English breakfast—Luke’s Diner style—is what you’re after, check out Hank’s (still not Kirk’s), Hyland Family Restaurant, or The Pantry Shelf.
+Although Port Perry’s version of Luke’s isn’t a sit-down diner with endless pots of coffee ready to fulfil your black coffee order, there are plenty of options for you to fuel up.
+If you're anything like Lorelai or Rory, you'll want to start with a cup of black coffee at That Place on Queen, then head to Hank’s (no, not Kirk’s) for your next one, and lastly stop in at Nexus Coffee Co.—for there is never enough coffee.
+In the true essence of Lorelai Gilmore, there is no such thing as too much coffee.
+If a full English breakfast, Luke’s Diner style, is what you’re after, be sure to check out The Pantry Shelf or Hyland Family Restaurant.

 Just like Miss Patty’s School of Ballet, Port Perry has a beautiful historic town hall—Town Hall 1873 Theatre—that just so happens to be a theatre with dancing, singing and acting.
 Located at the edge of downtown, the theatre is a cultural centre that promotes, presents and nurtures Canadian artistic talent.
 Check out upcoming performances and add a stop at the theatre to your Port Perry plans.